-If either Coach withdraws, the Coach will notify their client and the other Coach.
-The party whose Coach has withdrawn may elect to continue in the Collaborative Coaching Process with a new Coach and will give prompt written notice of this intention to the other Party and their Coach.
-The new Coach will sign a new Coaches' Participation Agreement.
+Either Coach may withdraw from the Collaborative Coaching Process by giving written notice to their client and the other Coach.
+The Party whose Coach has withdrawn may elect to continue in the Collaborative Coaching Process with a new Coach, provided that they give prompt written notice of this intention to the other Party and their Coach, and a new Coaches' Participation Agreement is signed by all parties.